RobertsLab/resources/docs/index.md

 # Welcome to the Roberts Lab Handbook!

 Our hope is this is a one-stop locale for relavant information.
-You can use navigation at the left, the search function, and a few quick pages of interested highlighted below.
-If you see something needing updating, you should be able to click on the :pencil: and go directly to the source to edit.
+You can use navigation at the left, the search function, and a few quick pages of interested are highlighted below.
+If you see something needing updating, you should be able to click on the pencil on each page and go directly to the source to edit, or simply [submit an issue](https://github.com/RobertsLab/resources/issues/new).

 ## Just Getting Started?